Kxnrl/sm-ext-GeoIP2/README.md

 5. Build: Different platform has different instructions.
     - Windows: `cmake --build . --config Release`
     - Linux: `cmake --build . --config Release -j NumOfThreads` (NumOfThreads: How many thread you want to use to build)

+N.B.:
+1. Instructions above requires you to predefine `SOURCEMOD` and `METAMOD_SOURCE` environment variables.
+2. Indeed, you can still not using environment variables to build this extension, but requires you place sm and mm at the root of the project.
+3. Noting that submodules are using SSH clone, make sure **YOU HAVE BEEN PRECONFIGURED SSH KEY!**

 ## Natives